Lou Dobbs: Career

 After college, Dobbs worked for federal anti-poverty programs in Boston and Washington, D.C., then returned to Idaho.
 He briefly attended the University of Idaho College of Law in Moscow, and then worked as a cash-management specialist for Union Bank of California in Los Angeles.
 He married his high school sweetheart in 1969, and in 1970 their first son was born.
 Dobbs moved to Yuma, Arizona, and got a job as a police and fire reporter for KBLU.
 By the mid-1970s, he was a television anchor and reporter in Phoenix, and he later joined Seattle's KING-TV.
 In 1979, he was contacted by a recruiter for Ted Turner, who was in the process of forming CNN.

 CNN

 Dobbs joined CNN when it launched in 1980, serving as its chief economics correspondent and as host of the business news program Moneyline on CNN.
 Dobbs also served as a corporate executive for CNN, as its executive vice president and as a member of CNN's executive committee.

-He founded CNN fn (CNN financial news), serving as its president and anchoring the program Business Unusual, which examined business creativity and leadership.
+Dobbs was president of CNNfn (CNN financial news) and anchored the program Business Unusual.Howard Kurtz, The Fortune Tellers: Inside Wall Street's Game of Money, Media, and Manipulation (The Free Press: 2000), pp. 101-03.
+His ratings were typically triple that of his former protégé, Maria Bartiromo.
+Howard Kurtz, in his book on business journalism of the era, wrote that Dobbs "could be arrogant and abrasive" and was controversial within CNN.
+In 1992, Dobbs admitted to receiving more than $15,000 to act as a spokesman from Shearson Lehman Brothers, PaineWebber, and the Philadelphia Stock Exchange, making promotional videos; he was reprimanded by the network for the conflict of interest and expressed regret in a memo to staff.

+Dobbs nearly left the network in 1997 over a clash on CNNfn's direction; he ultimately convinced Turner to expand CNNfn from 14 hours per day to 18 hours per day, with a commitment to further increase it to 24 hours per day.